Table of contents

 Employ Amazon SQS to queue and manage function invocations, providing backpressure and ensuring that functions are not overwhelmed during traffic spikes.

-7. Use AWS Step Functions for Complex Workflows
+7. Use AWS Step Functions for Complex Serverless Workflows

 For orchestrating complex workflows, consider using AWS Step Functions.
 This service enables you to create state machines that manage the flow of your Lambda functions, reducing the need for recursive functions or long-running executions.
 By offloading control logic to Step Functions, you can optimize Lambda usage and minimize costs.
 To leverage AWS Step Functions effectively, consider these tips: